vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 title: "Linear regression"
 description: Explaining linear regression and its properties
 category: "Regression"
-tags: multiple-regression linear-regression multivariable-regression gaussian-noise normal-distribution homoscedasticity multicollinearity correlation-coefficient heteroscedasticity hypothesis-testing autocorrelation residuals error-term Cochrane–Orcutt-estimation Prais–Winsten-estimation weighted-least-squares WLS
+tags: multiple-regression linear-regression multivariable-regression gaussian-noise normal-distribution homoscedasticity multicollinearity correlation-coefficient heteroscedasticity hypothesis-testing autocorrelation residuals error-term Cochrane–Orcutt-estimation Prais–Winsten-estimation weighted-least-squares WLS generalized-least-squares GLS feasible-generalized-least-squares FGLS
-date: 2021-07-29
+date: 2021-08-01
 ---

 Regression analysis is used for estimating the relationship between variables, usually one dependent and one or several independent variables.
 Having a regression model at hand, we can predict some continuous value of the dependent variable based on the values of independent variables.